 - a.
 Continued coordination and collaboration with local government stakeholders and the Montana Secretary of State's Office on geo-enabling Montana's elections, which includes the integration of the MSDI into election workflows. - b.
 Continued coordination and collaboration with the Department of Health & Human Services on the COVID-19 Response mapping. - c.
-Continued collaboration with the Montana Dept of Transportation and defined stakeholders to implement a Real Time Network (RTN) for the State of Montana. - i.
-Implement Montana RTN Business Plan/Model. - ii.
-Identify strategic areas for placement of new reference stations to support a statewide RTN. - iii.
-Promote the RTN to promote build-out and increase usage. - d.
 Coordinate with the MSDI Elevation Working Group to continue to implement the Montana Lidar Plan. - i.
-Work with stakeholders in organizing resources for a unified Montana funding request through the Broad Agency Announcement (BAA) for the USGS' 3D Elevation Program (3DEP).
+Work with stakeholders in organizing resources for a unified Montana funding request through the Broad Agency Announcement (BAA) for the USGS' 3D Elevation Program (3DEP). - d.
+Coordinate with the MSDI Imagery Working Group and Federal Partners for future opportunities in the USDA NAIP buy-up program, NAIP Collection for Montana, and NAIP archival solutions.